pundirg/download_images/README.md

-# download_images
+# Download_images
-download images or files from config file or any file
+Download images or files from config file or any file

 Steps to execute:
   1. Configure all urls in file 'url.config'